Skip to main content

 In the third year of this course, you’ll get the chance to step out of the classroom and into the real world on a compulsory placement year working for an organisation related to your areas of interest.
 This is when you’ll really be able to see your knowledge in action, pick up valuable skills for your future career and boost your employability to help you hit the ground running after graduation.
 You could stay to do your placement in the UK or experience a new culture and work abroad for one year.
 Where could this year take you?

-Previous students in the Biological Sciences subject area have undertaken placements with Kew Gardens, Lonza, Spanish National Cancer Research Centre (CNIO), and University of Huddersfield.
+Previous students in the Biological Sciences subject area have undertaken placements with Future Genetics, GAMA Healthcare, Mid Yorkshire Hospital, Sunway University (Malaysia), University of Huddersfield and Wrexham Maelor Hospital.

 The most rewarding experience during university was my placement year because I had the incredible opportunity to conduct studies with SARS-CoV-2, which assisted in the control of the COVID-19 pandemic.